etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 - Typescript makes it easier to break down the "shape" of the data in your projects.
 It informs decisions on how to best break down a view into individual components.
 - React function components provide are more succinct than class based components and are easy to compose together to build more complex layouts.
 There are also some performance reasons to prefer these.

+- TODO(etnichols): Maybe a little more final discussion here.